adrianjost/files-sync-action/README.md

 ### `SKIP_CLEANUP`

-If set to true or 1, the cleanup step to remove the temporary workding directory at the end will be skipped.
+If set to `true` or `1`, the cleanup step to remove the temporary workding directory at the end will be skipped.
 Usefull for debugging purposes.
 Defaults to `false`.

 ### `GIT_EMAIL`